Depth optimization of CNOT ladder circuits: CNOT Ladder Circuits

-Before we get into depth reduction of the core circuits, let us introduce the premise of this method.
-It is a particular substitution of the CX gate with its measurement-based equivalent circuit, shown in Figure~\ref{fig:cores}(b).
-More specifically apart from the two register qubits, an extra qubit is added, called auxiliary, initialized to a particular fixed state, e.g., $\ket{0}$ or $\ket{+}$.
+The non-unitary circuits in the lower part of Fig.~\ref{fig:ladders} are constructed by substituting each CNOT gate of the unitary circuits at the top part of Fig.~\ref{fig:ladders} with its measurement-based equivalent shown in panels (b) and (c) of Fig.~\ref{fig:mbcnot}.
+The measurement-based CNOT gates in panels (b) and (c) of Fig.~\ref{fig:mbcnot} include an extra qubit, called auxiliary, that is initialized to a particular state, $\ket{0}$ or $\ket{+}$.
 The auxiliary qubit interacts with both of the register qubits introducing entanglement in the circuit, and is subsequently measured on a particular basis depending on the construction.
-Based on the measurement outcome, a conditional gate is applied.
-The total effect of the circuit realizes the CX gate on the register qubits.
-The equivalence between the unitary and the measurement-based versions of the CX gate is a result that has been mentioned before in the literature~\cite{Yimsiriwattana_Lomonaco_04}, but it has not been previously applied in the context of VQAs to reduce circuit depth.
-For completeness sake a proof of this equivalence is provided in Appendix~\ref{appA}.
-Analogous constructions can easily be found for an arbitrary controlled-U (CU) gate, but the point of this work is to focus on quantum computing gates rather than arbitrary unitary transformations.
-This measurement-based operation is reminiscent of the gate teleportation protocol~\cite{Nielsen_Chuang_PRL_97, Gottesman_Chuang_N_99}, with the key distinction that the latter requires two auxiliary qubits which are initialized in an entangled state.
-In practice, starting with a CX gate, if we substitute the primitive circuit shown in Figure~\ref{fig:cores}(b) twice, we retrieve a teleported CX gate.
+Based on the measurement outcome, a conditional single-qubit gate $\m{X}$ or $\m{Z}$ is applied to a specific register qubit.
+The equivalence between the unitary and the measurement-based versions of the CNOT gate is a result that has been mentioned before in the literature~\cite{Yimsiriwattana_Lomonaco_04}, but for completeness a proof of this equivalence is provided in Appendix~\ref{appA}.
+Analogous constructions can easily be found for an arbitrary controlled-U (CU) gate, but the point of this work is to focus on common quantum computing gates rather than arbitrary unitary transformations\footnote{The measurement-based CNOT operation, discussed in this paragraph, is reminiscent of the gate teleportation protocol~\cite{Nielsen_Chuang_PRL_97, Gottesman_Chuang_N_99}, with the key distinction that the latter requires two auxiliary qubits which are initialized in an entangled state.
+In practice, starting with a CNOT gate, if we substitute the primitive non-unitary circuits twice, we retrieve the teleported CNOT gate.}.